nfroidure/whook/packages/whook-swagger-ui/README.md

   // (...)

-+   // Add support for Swagger UI
++   // Add support for Swagger UI by wrapping and
++  //  overriding the original HTTP Router
 +   $.register(
 +     wrapHTTPRouterWithSwaggerUI(initHTTPRouter),
 +   );